 #20: For Curly Hair

 Yes, long curly hair and blunt cuts go well together!
 Get a hold of the texture and volume on this one!
-The braids add another dimension of pattern and texture, which is such a lovely detail for this look.
+The highlights add another dimension of pattern and texture, which is such a lovely detail for this look.

 #21: For Straight Hair